 Use Structured Extraction to Surface Missing Fields and Mismatched Totals

 Line-item capture is especially useful.
 When quantities, unit prices, and line totals are broken out, the reviewer can recalculate the invoice, check whether the subtotal and tax roll up correctly, and ask whether the purchase pattern matches normal business activity.
-An invoice that looks polished can still fail basic math or include combinations of products, quantities, and tax treatment that make no operational sense.
+A polished invoice can still fail basic math or mix products, quantities, and tax treatment that make no operational sense.

-This is also where source traceability becomes a real control.
-If extracted output includes the source file and page number for each value, the reviewer can jump straight back to the original location of a suspicious total, vendor address, or payment instruction instead of rescanning the whole document.
-That shortens review time and makes the approval trail easier to document for AP teams, controllers, and auditors.
+Source traceability is the second real control.
+If the extracted output includes the source file and page number for each value, the reviewer can jump straight back to the original location of a suspicious total, vendor address, or payment instruction instead of rescanning the whole document.

-For example, Invoice Data Extraction converts invoices or images into structured Excel, CSV, or JSON outputs from a natural-language prompt.
-Used carefully, that helps teams compare invoice numbers, dates, vendor details, tax breakdowns, totals, and line items across files, then jump back to the source file and page reference when a field looks wrong.
-AI extraction notes can flag assumptions or ambiguous matches for closer inspection.
-If your wider workflow includes OCR confidence scores, treat them the same way you treat ambiguity notes: as prompts for human review, not as proof that a document is fake.
+Invoice Data Extraction converts PDFs and images into structured Excel, CSV, or JSON so reviewers can compare vendor details, totals, and line items across files and jump back to the source page when a field looks wrong.
+Treat AI extraction notes and OCR confidence scores as prompts for human review, not proof of fraud.

 What to Do the Moment an Invoice Fails Review